 – notice of meeting (i.e. Student Success Team meeting)

 – yearly summary from psychologist, counselor and/or learning support teacher

 Having this information that stays in the student’s ‘file’ year after year has been very useful when doing Tier 1 interventions, filling in Student Centered intervention logs, meeting with colleagues (i.e. a co-teacher), monitoring students, providing interventions, and more.

-You just log into the admin portal, search a student name, then click the ‘Log Entry’ link on the sidebar on the left.
+You just log into the admin portal, search a student name or ID number, then click the ‘Log Entry’ link on the sidebar on the left.
 From there you can see every entry that the student has had since entry to the school, and you can add a new one if needed.

 Custom Screen page: